milouse/simple_hinting/README.md

 ## Privacy

 This addon try to protect your privacy by removing unwanted tracking attributes from the URL you are trying to go to.
-The list of the banned attributes is customizable in the addon options.

 In order to remove attributes from short URL (e.g. on Twitter), this addon call an [external web service][2], which is responsible for expanding this kind of links.
-The source code of this service is available [as a git repository][3].
+The source code of this service is [available][3] too.

 ## Credits